How To Save a Marriage

 Maybe they haven’t made love (I’ll never know for sure), but it is still a huge betrayal.

 The next months felt like my whole life was paused.
-I spent every waking moment obsessing about the secret dinners, intimate texts and conversations, and the late-night meetings.
+I spent every waking moment obsessing about the secret dinners, intimate texts and conversations, and late-night meetings.

 I had no idea how to cope with my husband’s emotional affair.
-And I couldn’t get out of the vicious cycle of pain, anger, and mistrust – until I found this free help (more on that below).
+And I couldn’t get out of the vicious cycle of pain, anger, and mistrust – until I found this free marriage help (more on that below).

 Did you know?